-Good play values in the schoolyard
+Good play values that could be in the schoolyard

 The body is a child’s tool for feeling the world.
 Is the surface hot or cold?
 Or perhaps hard or soft?